 The Great Rebalancing: Capital Allocation in an Age of Fragmentation and Convergence

 After a long stretch in which US markets served as the default setting for global portfolios, 2026 is beginning to look like a turning point.
-Concentration risk, stretched valuations, fiscal strain, and a rewiring of supply chains and reserves are pushing capital towards a wider, more contested map of opportunity — and a more complicated definition of safety.
+Concentration risk, stretched valuations, fiscal strain, and a rewiring of supply chains and reserves are pushing capital towards a wider, more contested map of opportunity, alongside a more complicated definition of safety.

 For almost two decades, the United States has supplied the world with a simple investment story: own the index, ride the innovation premium, let the dollar do the rest.
 It was a story reinforced by earnings, liquidity, and the gravitational pull of a handful of technology firms that became, in effect, the equity market’s operating system.

 In early 2026, that narrative is not collapsing so much as fraying at the edges.
-The global economy is fragmenting — in trade, in security, in reserve management, in the politics of industrial policy — and yet capital is responding in a way that produces a paradoxical form of convergence.
+The global economy is fragmenting in trade, in security, in reserve management, and in the politics of industrial policy.
+Capital is responding in a way that produces a paradoxical form of convergence.
 Money is dispersing.
 The world is not becoming one market; it is becoming many markets that matter.

-This is the Great Rebalancing: a shift away from an era of concentration — of capital parked on the high ground of the S&P 500 — towards a more multipolar landscape.
+This is the Great Rebalancing, a shift away from an era of concentration, with capital parked on the high ground of the S&P 500, towards a more multipolar landscape.
 Europe offers value with catalysts.
 Japan is unlocking balance-sheet potential that has sat dormant for a generation.
 Connector economies are absorbing the physical footprint of “China plus one”.
 Central banks are quietly rethinking what it means to hold a reserve asset.
 Even the old distinction between “developed” and “emerging” is losing some of its explanatory force.
 In 2026, the more useful question is simpler: where is capital treated best?

 The United States remains the world’s deepest pool of liquidity and the centre of gravity for global risk assets.
 The problem, for allocators, is that the benchmark has become more brittle even as it looks more powerful.
 The S&P 500 still carries the aura of diversification, but its construction tells a different story.
-By the end of 2025, the ten largest companies accounted for roughly 41 percent of the index’s market capitalisation.
-That is not a nuance.
-It is a structural feature.
+By the end of 2025, the ten largest companies accounted for roughly 41 percent of the index’s market capitalisation, according to RBC Wealth Management.

 Concentration, on its own, is not an indictment; leadership is a recurring feature of bull markets.
 The concern is the way leadership has detached from fundamentals.
-Estimates suggest the top ten now represent around 41 percent of index weight while contributing closer to 32 percent of projected earnings for 2026.
-That gap is the market’s “hope premium” made visible: the extra valuation investors are willing to pay for a future that has not yet been earned.
+Estimates suggest the top ten now represent around 41 percent of index weight while contributing closer to 32 percent of projected earnings for 2026, a mismatch also discussed in Guinness Global Investors’ analysis of rising concentration risk.
+That gap is the market’s hope premium made visible, the extra valuation investors are willing to pay for a future that has not yet been earned.

 Passive investing is where this becomes consequential.
 Index exposure is no longer a broad wager on the American economy; it is a narrow wager on the durability of a small set of business models.
 In prior decades, a broad basket could absorb an earnings wobble in any one sector.
 In 2026, the index has less ballast.
 If the leadership stumbles, the whole ship lists.

 The comparison with earlier episodes of concentration is instructive.
 The Dot-com period was heavy with companies that had ambition but not profits.
 Today’s leaders are demonstrably profitable.
-Yet profitability is not the same as valuation immunity, particularly when the price paid for each unit of earnings begins to resemble a historical outlier.
+Yet profitability is not the same as valuation immunity, particularly when the price paid for each unit of earnings begins to resemble a historical outlier, a theme echoed by Apollo Academy’s review of extreme index concentration.

 The most chilling signal is not a single earnings miss, but the arithmetic of starting valuations.
-The cyclically adjusted price-to-earnings ratio hovered near 40 in January 2026, a level reached only in two prior moments that now live in market folklore: the late 1920s and the peak of the Dot-com bubble.
+The cyclically adjusted price-to-earnings ratio hovered near 40 in January 2026, a level reached only in two prior moments that now live in market folklore: the late 1920s and the peak of the Dot-com bubble in 2000.
+One recent mainstream illustration of this historical comparison is set out in The Motley Fool’s discussion of extreme CAPE readings.

 A high multiple does not trigger a crash on a timetable.
 What it does, reliably, is reduce the market’s tolerance for disappointment.
 With yields normalised, the risk premium embedded in equities no longer looks inexhaustible.
 When cash and high-quality bonds pay something again, equity valuations must work harder to justify themselves.
 At these levels, even a modest gap between expectation and delivery can produce a violent repricing, because perfection has been paid for in advance.